xapple/autopaths/README.md

 ## Prerequisites

-Since `autopaths` is written in python it is compatible with all operating systems: Linux, macOS and Windows.
+Since `autopaths` is written in python, it is compatible with all operating systems: Linux, macOS and Windows.
 The only prerequisite is `python3` (which is often installed by default) along with the `pip3` package manager.

 To check if you have `python3` installed, type the following on your terminal: